 It is interesting that we are called living stones (1 Pet.
 2:5) because stones cannot make themselves into anything or move themselves anywhere; they must rely on the Builder to place them and use them in the same way as precious stones must rely upon the Jeweller to place them securely in a setting.
 The building cannot design itself; it must wait on the Architect's plans.
 This building cannot build itself; it must wait for the Master Builder.
 This City is designed and built by God Himself.

 One of the prime functions of both architects and builders is to create something from nothing.
 This City cannot be physically seen and yet is very real!
 Hebrews again compares the earthly with the heavenly and the Mosaic law with the new covenant: "Jesus has been considered worthy of much greater honor and glory than Moses, just as the builder of a house has more honor than the house itself.
 For every house is built and furnished by someone, but the Builder of all things is God."
-(Heb 3:3,4).
-Until people see this Ekklesia that Jesus is building, they often unknowingly give the former house more honour than the Builder, not realizing that that house was something temporal and not eternal and pointed to something of far greater worth: Jesus as not only the Builder but also the Temple!
-A house or temple on this earth, whether it is called a church or not, is a dead structure because it is the BUILDER that is full of Life and He is now building His Temple in the heavenlies with living stones/people who are full of His Life and Light!
+(Heb.
+3:3,4).
+Until people see this Temple/House that Jesus is building, they often unknowingly give the former house honour instead of the Builder, not realizing that that house was something temporal and not eternal and pointed to something of far greater worth: Jesus as not only the Builder but also the Temple!
+A house or temple on this earth, whether it is called a church or not, is a dead structure because it is the BUILDER that is full of Life and He is now building His Temple in the heavenlies with living stones (people) who are full of His Life and Light!